KUNSTEN Museum of Modern Art Aalborg

-KUNSTEN Museum of Modern Art is located in Aalborg, Denmark, on Kong Christians Allé near its junction with Vesterbro.
+Kunsten Museum of Modern Art Aalborg, branded as Kunsten, is located in Aalborg, Denmark, on Kong Christians Allé near its junction with Vesterbro.
 Of a modern Scandinavian design, it was built between 1968 and 1972 by Finnish architects Elissa and Alvar Aalto and Danish architect Jean-Jacques Baruël.
 It was completed on 8 June 1972.

 The museum has been termed a "showplace for 20th-century Danish and international art", as it showcases both domestic and international modern art collections.
 It is described as "strikingly contemporary in both form and content".

 History

 The architectural plans for designing the museum were selected from the 144 submissions made to the Nordic architectural competition by 15 January 1958.
 The competition was won by the Finnish architects Alvar Aalto, his wife Elissa, and his associate Jean-Jacques Baruël.
 However, due to financial problems, actual construction only started in 1966.
 Completed in 1972, it was officially inaugurated on 8 June 1972.
 It received its present name in 2008, before that it was known as the North Jutland Art Museum in Aalborg (Danish: Nordjyllands Kunstmuseum i Aalborg).